 How and when should I prune my old fashioned lilac?
 It is maybe 10 years old or more.
 I don't think it has ever been pruned.
-It blooms on the south side of the bush.
-This year the blooms are very small.

 In my master gardener class we discussed this.
 Here are my notes.